jee00609/AWS_Foundational/개념 모음/Amazon S3.md

 Which encryption types can be used to protect objects at rest amazon S3?

 -> **Server side encryption with S3 managed encryption keys (SSE-S3)** & **Server side encryption with AWS KMS managed encryption keys (SSE KMS)**

+### NO.264
+A company is looking for a way to encrypt data stored on Amazon S3.
+Which AWS managed service can be used to help to accomplish this?

+-> AWS Key Management Service (AWS KMS)